professorengima/OpenCL-HPEC-2020/README.md

     kernel3_L3_B64_U64_swi

+*Please bear in mind that Level 1 through Level 3 kernels expect matrix B in transposed format.*

 *We performed the transposition on the host side so we could look at raw computation performance.*

-*So, for level 1 through level 3 kernels, please be sure to send in the B matrix in transposed format.*